Download the summary (PDF 190KB)

 Terrorism Risk Insurance Program

 The Terrorism Risk Insurance Program (TRIP) was created in 2002, following the terrorist attacks of September 11, 2001, and the subsequent lack of affordable terrorism insurance.
 Absent terrorism insurance, many commercial properties were in technical default of their loans, and new lending slowed.
 The program provides a federal backstop, triggered if a terrorist attack (certified by the Treasury) exceeds a certain amount of damages ($200 million).
 The government has a share in losses above that point, and there is a mandatory recoupment from private insurers.
 The overall effect is that terrorism insurance is affordable and available for those who need it.
-It has been reauthorized several times, most recently in 2015 for six years (through 2020).
+It has been reauthorized several times, most recently in 2019 for seven years (through 2027).

 NAR belongs to the Coalition to Insurance Against Terrorism (CIAT), comprised of commercial real estate industry groups.
 The Treasury has conducted multiple studies on the effectiveness of the program, which NAR and CIAT submitted comments to in support of the program.
-NAR will work with the 116th Congress to ensure that the program is reauthorized and continues to protect access to this important insurance coverage.

 For more information, please visit the Terrorism Insurance page.